darbio/serverless-oauth2-server/README.md

 ## Deploying to AWS

-Use `sls deploy --stage dev --profile darb.io` to deploy to aws.
+Use `sls deploy --stage dev --aws-profile darb.io` to deploy to aws.

 ## Model